stevemclaugh/preservation-torrent/README.md

 Dozens of torrents instead of hundreds or thousands make the collection easy to grab and seed en masse.

+And easier to manage and seed for the institution.

 A limited set of sequentially numbered volumes stirs up a desire for completeness in the collector mentality.

 Centralized to keep people orchestrated; decentralized enough to afford future mirrors.

 [*Setup guide: Creating and seeding a torrent on a VPS*](Setup.md)